John Cunningham (RAF officer): Post-war activities

-On 1 December 1958 he was appointed a member of the de Havilland board, but the company was sold and merged into Hawker Siddeley in 1960.
+On 1 December 1958, he was appointed a member of the de Havilland board, but the company was sold and merged into Hawker Siddeley in 1960.
 With the Siddeley company, he was instrumental in the development in the Hawker Siddeley Trident in 1962.
-Cunningham worked under the managing director Arnold Alexander Hall, whom he had first met in 1940 to iron out the malfunctions in the Beaufighter gun sight.
-Later Cunningham acted as a consultant and advisor to the Chinese Government from 1972 to 1979 as the company sought to increase its revenue by selling aircraft to China.
+Cunningham worked under the managing director, Arnold Hall, whom he had first met in 1940 to iron out the malfunctions in the Beaufighter gun sight.
+Later, Cunningham acted as a consultant and advisor to the Chinese Government from 1972 to 1979, as the company sought to increase its revenue by selling aircraft to China.
 At their insistence, he postponed his retirement for three years to complete a series of aircraft sales.
-On 1 May 1975 the British Government announced the nationalisation of the industry and British Aerospace consumed all the nation's manufacturers.
+On 1 May 1975, the British Government announced the nationalisation of the industry, and British Aerospace (BAe) consumed all the nations' manufacturers.

 Cunningham had one serious accident whilst flying.
 On 20 November 1975 at Dunsfold Aerodrome, Surrey, a number of birds were ingested by the engines of the British Aerospace BAe 125 just after takeoff.
 Forced to make an emergency landing, Cunningham put the aircraft down onto the runway at 130 mph, but it careered across a public road where it collided with a car carrying six people, who were killed; no-one died on board the HS-125.
-Cunningham suffered two crushed vertebra but he remained chief test pilot at Hawker Siddeley until 1978 when British Aerospace was formed.
+Cunningham suffered two crushed vertebra, but he remained chief test pilot at Hawker Siddeley until 1978, when British Aerospace was formed.
 He retired from British aerospace in 1980.

+For several years he was a member of the Flying Control Committee (FCC) of the Farnborough Air Show.
+He used his expertise to ensure that pilots gave safe displays and did not go too far either flying over the crowd or risking a crash.
+These checks were carried out in the week before the public were admitted to the display, maybe unique in vetting displays before the public saw them.
+In these events, his remarks, opinions and advice were respected by the FCC and also by display pilots.

 In his retirement, Cunningham devoted himself to aviation affairs of a charitable nature while building a retirement fund for himself.
-In 1980 he was appointed Chairman of the Sir Geoffrey de Havilland Flying Foundation, a charity to devoted to helping young people with aspirations in aviation.
-Over a number of years former senior RAF officers had been attracted to investing in Lloyd's of London as a Lloyd's "Name".
-Cunningham's commitment was one of unlimited liability, and so when Lloyd's ran into financial difficulty in 1988 he was faced with enormous debts.
+In 1980, he was appointed Chairman of the Sir Geoffrey de Havilland Flying Foundation, a charity to devoted to helping young people with aspirations in aviation.
+Over a number of years, former senior RAF officers had been attracted to investing in Lloyd's of London as a Lloyd's 'name'.
+Cunningham's commitment was one of unlimited liability, and so when Lloyd's ran into financial difficulty in 1988, he was faced with enormous debts.
 He was forced to live frugally until the end of his life.
-John Cunningham died aged 84 on 21 July 2002.
+Having never married, John Cunningham died a bachelor aged 84 on 21 July 2002.